Republicans Flip Control of the Senate With Several Races Yet To Be Decided

 Republicans needed to pick up just two seats to win an outright majority.
 And early in the night, the governor of West Virginia, Jim Justice, was projected to win his bid for Senate.

-If they walk away with a 51 or 52-seat majority, it will likely empower more moderate senators such as Lisa Murkowski and Susan Collins, who could hold up legislation much as Senators Manchin and Sinema (both leaving the Senate) did during the Democrats’ brief return to the majority.
+If they walk away with a 52-seat majority, it will likely empower more moderate senators such as Lisa Murkowski and Susan Collins, who could hold up legislation much as Senators Manchin and Sinema (both leaving the Senate) did during the Democrats’ brief return to the majority.

 Most significantly, Mr. Manchin and Ms. Sinema blocked President Biden’s attempt to eliminate the filibuster, depriving him of a simple majority to abolish the procedural hurdle.
 During the 2024 campaign, Vice President Harris suggested she would support eliminating the filibuster to pass legislation guaranteeing the right to have abortions.